agilethought/inside-protractor-locators/readme.md

   This locator will find a button element based on its text.
   ```
   <button>Save</button>
+  <button>Go To Next Page</button>
   ```
-  As you can see above, the button has the text 'Save.'
-We can find this element by performing the following:
+  As you can see above, the two buttons have the text 'Save' and 'Go To Next Page.'
+We can find these elements by performing the following:
    ```
   by.buttonText('Save')
+  by.partialButtonText('Next')
   ```
+  The latter example finds a button that matches some partial text.
 #### Repeater
   This locator helps us find elements inside an **ng-repeat** angular directive.
 This directive clones HTML elements once for each item in a collection (in an array).
   ```